 Conditions for Probation and Disqualification

-Upper Division students are those who have successfully completed all Lower Division Core courses and are eligible to enroll in BME 115.
+Upper Division students have completed all of their Lower Division Core courses and are eligible to enroll in MatE or ChE 115.

 'Major GPA' represents the GPA of all upper-division (100/200-level) courses counting towards the major (appearing on the Major Form) as well asLower Division Core courses.

 Any CME undergraduate student will be placed on departmental probation if at any time the cumulative major GPA falls below a "C" average (2.0).
 The CME office will make reasonable attempts to notify any undergraduate student who is subject to probation; however it is the student’s responsibility to be aware of their GPA.
 Students on probation must earn a Major GPA 2.1 or better every semester until their cumulative major GPA is at least 2.0 to be removed from probation and restored to clear standing

 CME undergraduate students who are on departmental probation may be disqualified from the program if their semester major GPA is 2.0 or less.

 - If a student repeats a course for academic renewal purposes, the previous course grade will be replaced by the grade of the second attempt (provided it is better than the one of the first attempt) and the major GPA will be determined accordingly.

 - If a student does not retake a course under academic renewal, both grades will be averaged in determining his/her major GPA by the University; however for the purposes of departmental probation the new grade will replace the old one.

 - Grades earned during the summer semester will be included in determining the major.